fgimian/painter/README.md

 theme = paint.red.on_magenta.bold
 ```

-Simply calling this variable with text from now on will render that style.
+Simply calling this variable with text from now on will render that style:

 ``` python
 print(theme('My special little theme'))